scala-ide/scala-ide.github.com/download/milestone.md

 {% include milestone-download-features.txt %}

 ## Update Site
 This release of the Scala IDE is available only for Scala 2.9.
+If you want to have a look at the features coming with Scala 2.10, check out the [nightly build][nightly] .

+[nightly]: nightly.html#scala_ide_helium_nightly

 ### Requirements
 {% include nightly-21-download-requirements.txt %}